DinisCruz/Cruz-and-Cruz__Music/Marc-Noah/gigs/london-12-Oct-2025/1st-oct__concert-production-brief.md

 energetic part of the experience.
 The livestream (if used) will start a "Starting Soon" screen around this time, so remote viewers know the feed is live.
-- **19:00 -- Show Introduction:** Dinis (as MC) takes the mic to welcome everyone.
-He will briefly introduce **Marc Noah's Music Lab** concept to set context -- emphasizing that this is a special experimental show being recorded for a wider audience.
-He'll thank The Roebuck and the volunteers, and encourage both live audience and remote viewers to engage (cheer, comment, be part of the footage).
+- **19:00 -- Show Introduction:** A designated **volunteer MC** (to be identified and briefed in advance) takes the mic to welcome everyone.
+They will briefly introduce **Marc Noah's Music Lab** concept to set context -- emphasizing that this is a special experimental show being recorded for a wider audience.
+They'll thank The Roebuck and the volunteers, and encourage both live audience and remote viewers to engage (cheer, comment, be part of the footage).
 This intro ensures everyone understands the collaborative vibe of the event.
+The MC should be someone comfortable with public speaking who understands the Music Lab ethos.
-- **19:10 -- Live Performance Begins:** Marc and Emily take the stage and the music kicks off.
+- **19:10 -- Live Performance Begins:** Marc, Emily, and Dinis take the stage and the music kicks off.
+With Dinis now as part of the core performance trio (on cajon and guitar), the musical dynamics are enriched.
 The performance block is expected to last ~60--70 minutes, likely structured as two sets or one continuous set with a short midpoint break (for Marc to rest voice and for any technical adjustments).
 During the show, the team adheres to the *Performance Strategy* (detailed below) -- executing the setlist while also capturing various planned experiments on stage.
 Volunteers rotate subtly if needed to get varied shots (ensuring we film both wide crowd scenes and intimate close-ups).
-Dinis will remain vigilant off-stage, coordinating any on-the-fly changes via hand signals or comms (for example, if a camera battery dies, he'll signal a backup to move in).
+Since Dinis is performing, the **Media Coordinator** (a designated volunteer) will remain vigilant off-stage, coordinating any on-the-fly changes via hand signals or comms (for example, if a camera battery dies, they'll signal a backup to move in).
 If live streaming, we will also monitor viewer comments for any critical issues (e.g. "audio is low") and adjust if possible.
-- **~20:20 -- Post-Show Wrap-Up:** Marc ends the set (likely with a high-energy closing number or an emotional highlight song).
-After final bows, Dinis and Marc will thank the audience on mic, reiterating appreciation for being part of this experiment.
+- **~20:20 -- Post-Show Wrap-Up:** The trio ends the set (likely with a high-energy closing number or an emotional highlight song).
+After final bows, Marc (with Emily and Dinis beside him) will thank the audience on mic, reiterating appreciation for being part of this experiment.
 We may gather everyone for a quick group photo or video shout-out to send off the stream.
 Once the show concludes, the team will promptly stop recordings and begin **tear-down**.
 - **20:30 -- Breakdown & Data Backup:** Volunteers and crew pack up
 gear.
 Equally important: all recorded media (SD cards, camera files, audio recorder files) are collected immediately.
-Dinis will designate one laptop as the **data ingestion station** on-site to begin copying files (so we have backups before leaving the venue).
+The **Media Coordinator** will designate one laptop as the **data ingestion station** on-site to begin copying files (so we have backups before leaving the venue).
 One copy of raw footage will be uploaded that same night to the cloud or a **Raw Archive** YouTube channel (set to private) as a failsafe backup[[6]](file://file_00000000f92c620a822cb4a2d761d57e#:~:text=1,Best%20content%20reaches%20Official%20channel)[[7]](file://file_00000000f92c620a822cb4a2d761d57e#:~:text=%E2%86%93%20,pdf%20page%204%20of%205).
 By the time we depart the venue, we aim to have all content safely saved.
 Any borrowed gear is checked and returned to owners.
+Dinis will assist with this process once off-stage and equipment is packed.

 **Post-Event & Content Production (Oct 13 -- onwards):**
 - **Initial Content Review (Oct 13--15):** The day after the show, the